devriesb/ctk/README.txt

 - rvm install ruby 2.3.0
 - gem install net-ssh
 - gem install net-scp
+- download jdk-8u161-linux-x64.rpm from Oracle and put it in jdks/ directory

 TODO:
 - Dedicated config class which does not get committed to git, example config class which does